managedit/openstack-setup/README.md

 **This only suports VLAN networking where each server has 2x network cards**
 It could be changed for others, but out of the box, thats what it does.

+NOTE: These scripts do NOT secure your setup.
+Every service connects to MySQL as root, The default RabbitMQ account is used etc. Is is **your** job to handle that kind of stuff after you have a quick and dirty, but working install done.

 # Do this on all servers

 Edit "settings" to suit..